Filtered instanton Floer homology and the homology cobordism group: Hendricks, Hom, Stoffregen, and Zemke's example

 \section{Hendricks, Hom, Stoffregen, and Zemke's example}

 In \cite{HHSZ20}, they intensively studied the homology 3-sphere obtained from $S^3$ by Dehn surgery along the framed knot at the top-left in Figure~\ref{fig:Kirby3}.
 This appendix is devoted to showing that their homology 3-sphere is a graph manifold.
-As mentioned in \Cref{subsec:IntroHyperbolic}, our observation is motivated by highlighting hyperbolic 3-manifolds.

 The first diffeomorphism in Figure~\ref{fig:Kirby3} follows from standard Kirby calculus.
 In order to prove the second diffeomorphism, we consider three 3-manifolds obtained by Dehn surgery along $T_{6,7}^\ast$, $T_{6,13}$, and the mirror of the $(2,5)$-cable of $T_{2,3}$, respectively.
 Here we put framed knots in these 3-manifolds as drawn in thick lines in Figures~\ref{fig:Kirby1} and \ref{fig:Kirby2}.
 Then, regarding Figures~\ref{fig:Kirby1} and \ref{fig:Kirby2} as diffeomorphisms of the exteriors of the framed knots, respectively, one obtains the 3-manifold in Figure~\ref{fig:Kirby3}.